verhovsky/books-futures-explained/src/2_trait_objects.md

 Many are 8 bytes (which is a pointer size on 64 bit systems), but some are 16 bytes.

-The 16 byte sized pointers are called "fat pointers" since they carry more extra information.
+The 16 byte sized pointers are called "fat pointers" since they carry extra information.

 **Example `&[i32]` :**